oliviakatrhyn/inf_systems/README.md

   <img width="700" height="800" img src="IB AD Final.jpg">
 </p>

 In this diagram, it was important to distinguish between our new and existing customers at the beginning as this would be a determinant of their priority in the queue for an RM.
 After being allocated, the customer would be asked questions, in which the RM would generate and return potential holiday packages and related information.
-If the RM is successful, a booking would ensue (as seen in the 'Outbound Customer Activity Diagram' below).
-Each booking made by an RM results in the RMs skill score being updated to reflect their performance in achieving a sale.

 ***For Outbound Customers:***